k1n0F/vramsuite/README.md

 - Is this workflow likely to fail with OOM?
 - Which part of the stack affects memory usage?
 - How much safety margin should be left before running a workflow?
+- Does the same GPU behave differently on Windows, WSL, or another runtime?
+- Which memory value is being used for risk estimation?

 ## Installation